+ARRIVAL DEADLINES

-Online course registration for all students at the School of Music will begin on August 25, 2022.
-Orientation will take place September 6, 2022.
-New and returning students must pick up their registration packets by 8:30 a.m.
-Students who miss these deadlines will be charged a \$500 late fee unless permission has been obtained in advance from the deputy dean.
-Students must be present for the beginning of the spring term on January 17, 2023.
+- Orientation will take place September 5, 2023.
+Attendance is mandatory. - Students must be present for the beginning of the spring term on January 16, 2024. - Students who miss these deadlines will be charged a \$500 late fee unless permission has been obtained in advance from the deputy dean.

-Course Registration
+COURSE REGISTRATION

-The deadline for registering online for fall-term courses is 12 p.m. on Thursday, September 1, 2022.
-The deadline for registering online for spring-term courses is 12 p.m. on Thursday, December 15, 2022.
-Students who register after these deadlines without written permission from the deputy dean will be assessed a late fee of \$50 per day until the form is submitted.
-There is a two-week Add/Drop period for course changes in the fall term and a two-week Add/Drop period in the spring term.
-Students who drop secondary instruction during the Add/Drop period, or who drop during the withdrawal period and have had no lessons, may receive a full rebate of the registration fee.
-Students who drop secondary instruction during the withdrawal period and have had lessons will receive no rebate of the registration fee.
-If a student cannot register for lessons for credit, the lessons are noncredit and the student will be charged for them.
-Students of the Yale Divinity School, School of Drama, and School of Art may also register for secondary lessons (MUS 541, MUS 641, MUS 741) and will be charged \$200 per term for their secondary lessons.
-Questions may be sent to the director, Kyung Yu, by email (kyung.yu@yale.edu).
+- Online course registration for all students at the School of Music will begin on August 24, 2023.
+The deadline for registering online for fall-term courses is 4 p.m. on Friday, September 8, 2023. - The deadline for registering online for spring-term courses is 12 p.m. on Thursday, December 7, 2023. - Students who register after these deadlines without written permission from the deputy dean will be assessed a late fee of \$50 per day until the form is submitted. - There is a two-week add/drop period for course changes in the fall term and a twoweek add/drop period in the spring term.

+SECONDARY LESSONS

+- Students who drop secondary instruction during the add/drop period, or who drop during the withdrawal period and have had no lessons, may receive a full rebate of the registration fee. - Students who drop secondary instruction during the withdrawal period and have had lessons will receive no rebate of the registration fee. - If a student cannot register for lessons for credit, the lessons are noncredit and the student will be charged for them.

+- Students of the Yale Divinity School, David Geffen School of Drama, and School of Art may also register for secondary lessons (MUS 541, MUS 641, MUS 741) and will be charged \$200 per term for their secondary lessons. - · Questions may be sent to the director, Kyung Yu, by email (kyung.yu@yale.edu).